 Teck joins global miner Anglo American Plc AAL.L, gold producer Newmont Corp NEM.N and others that have shuttered mines or wound down operations in resource-rich Latin America as governments tighten curbs to fight the fast-spreading virus.

 Vancouver-based Teck said it would halt work effective immediately at its $4.7 billion Quebrada Blanca Phase 2 (QB2) expansion for an initial two-week period, a move that would affect roughly 15,000 workers who travel in large numbers to the site from all over Chile.

-“Considering the significant size and scale of the QB2 project, and the fact that workers on the project commute in large numbers from all over Chile, this is the right decision to protect the health and safety of workers and their families, and to support the Chilean government efforts to halt the spread of COVID-19,” Teck Chief Executive Don Lindsay said in a statement.
+“This is the right decision to protect the health and safety of workers and their families, and to support the Chilean government efforts to halt the spread of COVID-19,” Teck Chief Executive Don Lindsay said in a statement.

 Teck said there have been no confirmed cases of COVID-19, the respiratory illness caused by the new coronavirus, associated with QB2 employees or contractors to date.

 Reporting by Jeff Lewis in Toronto; additional reporting by Arundhati Sarkar in Bengaluru; Editing by Andrea Ricci and Nick Zieminski